 Cost of Owning a Horse This Month

-- (Adjustment: I traded marketing services in exchange for 2 lessons.)
+- (Adjustment: I traded social media management services in exchange for one lesson ($45).

 If you’re taking lessons (or about to start), check out our 13 best horseback riding boots for lessons.

 - I decided to enter a local ranch riding show, which included a reining pattern, boxing a cow, and a trail class.